fromxt/fromxt.github.io/content/post/some_useful_webs.md

 25. [swisstransfer](https://www.swisstransfer.com/) - Allows you to send up to 50 GB of data at once, free of charge and without registration.
 26. [Gate one](http://ssh.8wf.net:61670/) - SSH tool. - https://lvps.net/
 27. [Archive.today](https://archive.vn/) -  Allows you to create a copy of a webpage that will always be up even if the original link is down.
+28. [ISOlation.SITE](https://isolation.site/) -  A secure browser you embed in your webapp.

 ## Others
 1. [Socew](http://www.socew.cn/) - Free MP3 Music Downloads Site